enriclluelles/route_translator/README.md

 * **generate_unlocalized_routes** - Set this option to `true` to add translated routes without deleting original unlocalized versions.
   Autosets `force_locale=true`.
 Defaults to `false`.
 * **translation_file** - Sets the translation file(s) used for translating the
 routes.
 Defaults to `config/i18n-routes.yml`
+* **locale_param_key** - The param key that will we used to set the locale to the newly generated routes.
+Defaults to :locale

 Contributing
 ------------